 Continuous Improvement: Shows continuous improvement by steadily expanding safer chemicals policy

-Apple has also reported on steady progress through the years as described on its website: in 2006, phased lead out of display glass and solder; in 2008, eliminated arsenic from display glass and brominated flame retardants from thousands of parts; and in 2009, eliminated mercury-based fluorescent lamps.
-Apple employees stated that the company completed its phase out of beryllium in new products released as of 2015 (this chemical was found in copper alloys used to make connectors and springs).
-The company also replaced PVC and phthalates with safer thermoplastic elastomers in all U.S. products, but it’s unclear when the replacement happened.
+Apple has also reported on steady progress through the years as described on its website: in 2006, it phased lead out of display glass and solder; in 2008, it eliminated arsenic from display glass and brominated flame retardants from thousands of parts; and in 2009, it eliminated mercury-based fluorescent lamps.
+Apple employees stated that the company completed its phaseout of beryllium in new products released as of 2015 (this chemical was found in copper alloys used to make connectors and springs).
+The company also replaced PVC and phthalates with safer thermoplastic elastomers in all U.S. products in 2010.

-Last year, the company introduced Full Material Disclosure to evaluate all components in the private label products they sell – 40,000 total.
+In 2015, the company introduced Full Material Disclosure to evaluate all components in the private-label products they sell – 50,000 total.

 0 out of 5 points